 Though we might claim otherwise, we always want more.
 Many desires have negative feedbacks however.
-I can only eat about 3 cheeseburgers before my stomach sends a signal to my brain that I am full - if I ate 4 or 5 my stomach and esophogus would eventually fill up so that I couldn't physically eat another bite.
+I can only eat about 3 cheeseburgers before my stomach sends a signal to my brain that I am full - if I ate 4 or 5 my stomach and esophogus would eventually fill up so that I couldn't physically eat another one.
 This is not so with virtual wealth, or many of the "wanting" stimuli promoted in our culture.
 In ongoing research Professor Juliet Schor of Boston University demonstrates that no matter how much we (the study was on Americans) make, we always say we'd like to make a little more the following year.
 Similar research, by UCLA economist Richard Easterlin followed a cohort of people over an 16 year period. (he is the eponymous coiner of the "Easterlin Paradox" which points out that average happiness has remained constant over time despite sharp rises in GDP per Capita.)
-The participants were asked at the onset to list 10 items that they desired. (e.g. sports car, snowmobile, house, private jet, etc.) Over the 18 year study, all age groups tested did acquire some of the things they originally desired.
+The participants were asked at the onset to list 10 items that they desired. (e.g. sports car, snowmobile, house, private jet, etc.) Over the 16 year study, all age groups tested did acquire some/many of the things they originally desired.
 But in each case, their desires increased more than their acquisitions.
-This phenomenon he termed the "Hedonic Treadmill".
-Brain research shows that we get a higher buzz by pursuing the type of 'status' symbols (in this study, cars) that society attaches value to.
+This phenomenon is termed the "Hedonic Treadmill".
+Clearly mansions and sports cars don't inherently elicit lifelong cravings on their own.
+Culture plays the integral role in linking our neural scaffolding to consumptive pursuits.
+Modern brain research indicates that we get a higher buzz by pursuing the type of 'status' symbols (in this study, cars) that society attaches value to.
 In my opinion, this behavior is at the heart of the Peak Oil problem, and gives me less confidence that we are just going to 'tighten our belts' when the energy situation gets a little tougher and more expensive.
 That is unless, we change what we want MORE of.

 In evolution, (and other fields), this is known as the Ratchet Effect, where once a certain level is reached there is no going backward, at least not all the way.
 An example of this is obesity - as we get fatter the body creates more adipocytes (adipose tissue).
 But this system doesn't work in reverse - even though we can lose some of the weight gain, the body can't eliminate these new cells- they are here to stay - thus the ratchet effect.
+In biology, animals will expend more energy to defend freshly gained territory.
+In humans, related concepts in economics are the endowment effect and loss aversion - the pain from losing (money) is greater than the pleasure of gaining it.